 There are two types of encryption algorithms: symmetric and asymmetric.
 With a symmetric algorithm, both encryption and decryption keys are the same, so the same key must be used to enable secure communication.
 Symmetric algorithm encryptions are commonly used for bulk data encryption and are fast and easily implemented by hardware.
 The downside is that anyone with that decryption key can decrypt your data even if it is not intended for them.

 In asymmetric algorithm encryption, two separate but mathematically linked encryption keys are used.
 A public key is used to encrypt the data and can be distributed while the private key is used to decrypt the data and, therefore, is kept private.
-The reverse also works; a private key can be used to encrypt data while decryption is handled by a linked public key.

 Through the use of a private key, asymmetric encryption eliminates the preliminary exchange of secret keys, allows for public keys to be shared with anyone, and provides an underlying architecture for digital certificates, digital signatures, and a Public Key Infrastructure (PKI).
 The disadvantages are that it is slower than symmetric algorithm encryption and that it requires greater computation power.